vert-x/mod-lang-clojure/docs/core_manual_clojure.md

                  (when-not err
                    (println "It's been deployed OK!"))))

-The first parameter passed to the fn is an exception which will be not `nil` if a failure occurred, otherwise it will be `nil`.
+The first parameter passed to the fn is an exception-map which will be not `nil` if a failure occurred, otherwise it will be `nil`.

 The second parameter is the deployment id string.
 It will be `nil` if